 Phlebotomy

 This program will provide students with the skills and knowledge needed to become competent phlebotomists.
 The program provides hands-on, competency-based technical education through classroom and laboratory instruction as well as hands-on practice.
 Lectures are given on basic and advanced phlebotomy, including the healthcare setting, overview of the human body, blood collection procedures, and special collection procedures.
-The Phlebotomy program prepares adult students to become eligible to take the National Healthcareer Association (NHA) Certified Phlebotomy Technician (CPT) examination.
+Students have the opportunity to draw blood from classmates and volunteers.
+Upon completion, students are eligible to take the National Certified Phlebotomy Technician (CPT) exam.
+Graduates are able to work as a phlebotomist and use their phlebotomy skills in a variety of hospitals, care centers, clinics, and other healthcare settings.

 Objectives

-Adult students must be 18 years or older and have a high school diploma or recognized equivalent, and are required to purchase books, uniforms, and supplies.
+Adult students must be 18 years or older and have a high school diploma or recognized equivalent.

 BLS Provider CPR is a prerequisite for this course.
 Click here for CPR information.